rkml14/challenge1/README.md

 ## Description

 Horiseon Social Solution Services, Inc is seeking to improve accessibility standards of its website in order to optimize it for search engines.
+This will ensure that people who use assistive technologies will be able to access Horiseon's website.